Skip to main content

 LNP / Jurisdiction

-In the VCS 3.17.0, a new feature regarding TJA database has been added.
-Starting from this version, while creating a new rule, in the LNP/MNP field, a user can select either tja.ee (Routing Number) or tja.ee (Owner).
+In the LNP/MNP field, you can select either tja.ee (Routing Number) or tja.ee (Owner).
 The difference is as follows:

 • tja.ee (Routing Number) - if a traffic processing rule executes, 372+Original Number will be substituted by 372+Routing Number, specified in the TJA database.